-Twemoji’s default integration in WordPress means that emojis are loaded from X’s servers (e.g. Twitter).
+Twemoji’s default integration means emojis load from X’s servers, raising several concerns:

 /**